bigeasy/proof/README.md

 ### Every Test is a Program

 Every test is a program.

+Place your test in a file under a test directory in your project.
 Add a shebang line and make the file executable.

+By convention, all tests are given a `.t` file extension, regardless of the language the test is written in.
+By convention, the test directory is named `./t` relative to the project root, but `./test` is good too.

 Minimal unit test.